top of page

 • You're hiring for leadership or hard-to-fill positions that require a targeted search

-RPO providers bring scalability, speed, and expertise that most internal HR teams simply can't match: especially in a labor market this tight.
+RPO providers bring scalability, speed, and expertise that most internal HR teams simply can't match, especially in a labor market this tight.

 The Whalls Group Difference: RPO Built for Corrections

-Whalls Group is the ONLY recruitment firm dedicated exclusively to correctional facilities and law enforcement agencies nationwide.
+Not all RPO providers understand the corrections industry.
+Most don't.
+Whalls Group is the only recruitment firm dedicated exclusively to correctional facilities and law enforcement agencies nationwide.
 We don't dabble in healthcare recruiting on the side.
 We don't fill IT roles when things get slow.
-Corrections and law enforcement staffing is ALL we do.
+Corrections and law enforcement staffing is all we do.

 End-to-End Direct-Hire Recruitment

-We handle everything: from sourcing and screening to background checks and onboarding coordination.
+We handle everything, from sourcing and screening to background checks and onboarding coordination.
 You get qualified candidates.
 We handle the grind.

-Rapid Deployment + Streamlined Vetting
+Rapid Deployment and Streamlined Vetting

 Our process is built for speed without cutting corners.
-We know the compliance requirements inside and out, so candidates move through the pipeline faster: and cleaner.
+We know the compliance requirements inside and out, so candidates move through the pipeline faster and cleaner.

 Custom Solutions for Your Facility

 Rural facility with a thin candidate pool?
 Metro jail competing with a dozen other agencies?
 Leadership vacancy that's been open for six months?
-We build a recruitment strategy around YOUR specific challenges.
+We build a recruitment strategy around your specific challenges.

 People-Oriented Direct Conversations

 We don't hide behind automated emails.
-Our team holds direct conversations and virtual meetings with candidates to deliver realistic job previews: so new hires know exactly what they're walking into.
+Our team holds direct conversations and virtual meetings with candidates to deliver realistic job previews, so new hires know exactly what they're walking into.
 That means better retention and fewer "I didn't sign up for this" resignations.

 GSA Approved

 Whalls Group is GSA approved, making procurement simple for government agencies.
-Less red tape.
-Faster engagement.
+Less red tape, faster engagement.

 Decision Framework: Which Approach Is Right for You?